-And no matter how many seeds I buy or swap, I still NEED SEEDS.
-It’s fun to be a collector of something so small yet so meaningful!
+I may be a little obsessed… no matter how many seeds I buy or swap, I still NEED SEEDS.
+It’s really fun to be a collector of something so small yet so meaningful!

-I thought I’d put together a list of some of the best places to buy or acquire seeds!
+I thought I’d put together a list of some of the best places to buy seeds – or swap for them!
 I hope you enjoy these little seed shops and gardening groups as much as I do.

 By the way, if you are looking for seed companies not owned by Monsanto, start with the small farmers.
 Sometimes they will even specify on their websites that their products are non-GMO (Like Little Shop of Seeds below).